Visa Consumer Authentication Service (VCAS)

 Issuer webhooks

-You, as the issuer, need to code 3 webhooks to implement Pismo's VCAS solution.
-These webhooks are detailed on Pismo's Client webhooks guide:
+You, as the issuer, need to code the webhooks to implement Pismo's VCAS solution.
+These webhooks are detailed in Pismo's Client webhooks for VCAS guide:

 - StepUp—Get authentication method/delivery channel and display text.
 For more information, refer to Stepup call in the Getting Started with RDX guide.